 We believe U.S. mid-cap companies offer untapped potential for investors.
 However, with many small- and large-cap funds extending their reach to the mid-cap space, some investors may assume they have covered all asset classes with an allocation to only small- and large-cap stocks, perhaps neglecting mid-caps altogether.
 Investors could be missing out on the power of a mid-cap allocation.
 Here’s why:

 Over the 15-year period ended 9/30/19, a $10,000 investment in mid-caps has returned 21% more than small-caps and 10% more than large-caps.
 In fact, over the past 15 years ended 9/30/19, mid-cap stocks have outperformed both small- and large-cap stocks.

 Lower Volatility and Historically Better Risk-Adjusted Performance for the Long-Term

-Not only have mid-cap stocks generated higher absolute returns over longer time frames, mid-caps have also provided these superior returns with less associated risk.
-Over the 15 year period ended 6/30/19, investors in mid-caps have experienced higher return and lower risk relative to investors in small-caps.
+Not only have mid-cap stocks generated higher absolute returns over a longer time frame, mid-caps have also provided these superior returns with less associated risk.
+Over the 15-year period ended 9/30/19, investors in mid-caps have experienced higher return and lower risk relative to investors in small-caps.
 In addition, while mid-caps had more risk than large-caps, investors have been rewarded with a higher return over the same period.